andgordio/mockupless/docs/Courses/InteractionBasics/Functions/parameters.md

 }
 ```

 `i` is used inside the function but currently the function has no idea what `i` stands for.
 This function can be called from anywhere and it doesn’t know where it was called from. **It just executes the instructions inside**.
-There's no indication of what the value of `i` is inside the function.
+Inside the function, there's no indication of what the value of `i` is.

 To address this issue the event listener must not only call a function but also provide the required values a function needs to work properly.
 This is called passing parameters to a function: